 January to March is the best time to visit the other regions of the country.

-Top Places to Visit in Sri Lanka
+Top Places to Visit in Sri Lanka With Kids

 Often touted as the cultural capital of Sri Lanka, Kandy is undoubtedly one of the most beautiful places to visit in Sri Lanka.

 The mountain ranges, acquiring a height of 500 metres from the sea level, make this place even more charming.
 Besides exotic nature and rich historical past, the city is also famous for its culture.

 Another popular UNESCO World Heritage Site, Polonnaruwa is a beautiful island of Sri Lanka.
 It is known for its pristine beaches and exotic sceneries.

 The much-famous Lankathilaka Temple and the imposing effigy of Lord Buddha lie here.